 I’m a thirty-something communications specialist and I live in a little town near Pavia, in northern Italy.
-I developed a passion for travels since an early age.
+I developed a passion for travels from an early age.
 It all started when I set foot on a plane at the age of 11 for the first trip without mum and dad.
 I remember the excitement I felt while packing my stuff, ready to spend the next month in a foreign country with new people to meet and thrilling adventures to live.
 Since then, I’ve traveled to some amazing places all over the world, pretty much ignoring the beauty and attractions of my home country for quite a long time.

 I worked as au-pair in a remote Irish village during university and then lived for a few years in Dublin and London.
-Meanwhile I continued my exploration of the world – the more exotic, the better.
+Meanwhile, I continued my exploration of the world – the more exotic, the better.
 I simply thought there were far better places to explore out there compared to Italy.

-But the more I travelled abroad, the more I started to look at my country with different eyes.
+But the more I traveled abroad, the more I started to look at my country with different eyes.
 The amazing people I was meeting during my trips, with their enthusiasm for all things Italian and their sometimes stereotypical and funny views, kind of made me realize that the country I come from is actually really cool!

 And then it happened: one day I was sitting in front of my computer ready to organize some new trips and somehow I couldn’t plan anything.
 Looking at the world map and scrolling through airfares, my mind went blank and all I could think of was how many places and how many things I actually didn’t know about Italy.
 That’s how I came up with the idea of quitting exotic gateways for a while and traveling in my home country instead!

-For those who know me, this was a big change for me as a traveller.
+For those who know me, this was a big change for me as a traveler.
 But you know what?
 I couldn’t be happier!
 I’m now on a journey of discovery that is bringing me to beautiful regions and fascinating towns.
-I’m learning that Italy has so much to explore beyond Venice, Florence and Rome.
+I’m learning that Italy has so much to explore beyond Venice, Florence, and Rome.
 And that my country is imperfect in so many ways, but this is just part of its incredible uniqueness.

-On My Italian Diaries you’ll find stories, photos and useful tips from my travels around Italy, from city breaks and day trips to full regional itineraries.
+In My Italian Diaries you’ll find stories, photos and useful tips from my travels around Italy, from city breaks and day trips to full regional itineraries.
 I hope you will enjoy reading it and that my articles will inspire you to explore my beautiful country!